e11bio/prism_training/README.md

 ## Enhancement

-* Example training from scratch for 10 iters: `python train.py -i 10`
+* Example training from scratch for 10 iters: `uv run train.py -i 10`

 Since we by default compute the difference between the average barcodes and the raw data as our target signal, a batch might look like: